 |Heat Sink||Dimensions (L x W x H)||120 x 60 x 160 mm (4.7 x 2.4 x 6.3″)|

 |Material||Aluminum Fins (4 Heat Pipes / Direct Contact)|

 |Fan||Dimensions (L x W x H)||120 x 120 x 25 mm (4.7 x 4.7 x 1″)|

 |Speed||600-1,600 RPM ± 10%|

 |Airflow||66.3 CFM ± 10%|

 |Power Consumption||2.28 W|

 Packaging was just normal and the components were packed properly.
 The cooler was in a plastic cover with fans pre-installed and there was a separate box for the accessories which is the norm with Cooler Master.
-Inside the accessories box, there was a single bracket for Intel and AMD AM4 socket and there were two clips for Intel socket, 2 for AM4 socket and 1 separate traditional clip for previous AMD sockets.
+Inside the accessories box, there was a single bracket for Intel and AMD AM4 sockets and there were two clips for the Intel socket, 2 for the AM4 socket, and 1 separate traditional clip for previous AMD sockets.
 The box also came with a small thermal paste tube and all the other screws or nuts were present there for easy installation.